• Skip to main content

 336,588 SF

-The development consists of two buildings, each with multiple wings of varying heights and orientation.
-Large community spaces are placed at the “hub” - providing larger lounges and study spaces, a game area, community kitchen, laundry, and multi-purpose rooms for group study.
-The structure is a combination of light gauge bearing walls, light gauge joists and structural steel.
+Capstone Development constructed two privatized housing complexes on campus to keep up with the demand for student housing at Bowling Green State University.
+The new community provides housing for 1,318 students in private and shared bedrooms.
+The development consists of two buildings, each with wings of varying heights and orientations.
+Large community spaces are placed at the “hub,” - providing more oversized lounges and study spaces, a game area, a community kitchen, a laundry, and multi-purpose rooms for group study.
+The structure combines light gauge bearing walls, light gauge joists, and structural steel.

-Structural steel was included primarily to provide flexibility in the first floor layout.
-Large public spaces provided at the central first floor areas were located beneath light gauge bearing walls above and, to make this floor plan work, steel beams were needed to support the bearing walls above and transfer these loads to columns.
+Structural steel was included primarily to provide flexibility in the first-floor layout.
+Large public spaces provided at the central first-floor areas were located beneath light gauge bearing walls above, and, to make this floor plan work, steel beams were needed to support the bearing walls above and transfer these loads to columns.

 Bowling Green State University Carillon Place Dining Center